Turkmenistan travel advice

 Natural disasters and climate

 Turkmenistan is located in an active seismic zone.

 Heavy rains may trigger floods and landslides.

 In case of emergency, dial:

 There is no resident Canadian government office in Turkmenistan.
-You can obtain consular assistance and further consular information from the Embassy of Canada in Ankara, Turkey.
+You can obtain consular assistance and further consular information from the Embassy of Canada to Kazakhstan, in Astana.

-For emergency assistance after hours, call the Embassy of Canada in Ankara, Turkey, and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Embassy of Canada to Kazakhstan, in Astana, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: